ManuelRausch/StatConfR/paper.md

 - the independent truncated Gaussian model based on the model specification of Hmetad [@Fleming2017a].

-In addition, the `statConfR` package provides functions for estimating different measures of metacognitive sensitivity (i.e. the degree to which humans are able to differentiate between correct and incorrect trials) and metacognitive efficiency (i.e. metacognitive sensitivity in relation to the ability to perform the task):
+In addition, the `statConfR` package provides functions for estimating different measures of metacognitive sensitivity (i.e., the degree to which humans are able to differentiate between correct and incorrect trials) and metacognitive efficiency (i.e., metacognitive sensitivity in relation to the ability to perform the task):

 - meta-d$^\prime$/d$^\prime$, the most widely-used measure of metacognitive efficiency, allowing both @Maniscalco2012's and @Fleming2017a's model specification,